Fatpandac/Blog/docs/en/2023/12/camera.md

 import { computed } from "vue";

 const props = defineProps({
-  // 传入视频显示大小
+  // The size of the video display
   videoWidth: Number,
   videoHeight: Number,
-  // 传入需要直角三角边多加的大小
+  // Extra width added to the triangle side
-  // 以便可以在动画的时候能够依旧覆盖得住 video
+  // Ensures the video remains fully covered during the animation
   appendWidth: Number,
-  // 当前组件为第几个 以计算旋转角度
+  // The index of this triangle, used to calculate rotation
   idx: Number,
 });